The Erawan Group is managed on

 - To respect the rights and to equally treat all shareholders, whether they are executive or non-executive shareholders, and foreign shareholders.

-We set up the Investor Relations Survey (IR Survey) Department as a center to provide complete company information to retail and institutional investors, shareholders, analysts and the public sector.
-Contacts can be made directly at the Company’s office or visit us at www.TheErawan.com.
-Inquiries can also be made through IR@TheErawan.com.
+We set up the Investor Relations Unit as a center to provide complete company information to retail and institutional investors, shareholders, analysts and the public sector.
+Contacts can be made directly at The Erawan Group Plc., No. 2, 6th Floor, Ploenchit Center Building, Sukhumvit Road, Klongtoei Sub-district, Klongtoei District, Bangkok 10110 or visit us at www.theerawan.com.
+Inquiries can also be made through ir@theerawan.com.

-We give all stakeholders an access to information.
-We also determine guidelines and practices for our executive officers and staff to encourage their fair and equal interactions with all stakeholders.
-We also allow stakeholders to directly contact the Board, the Audit Committee and the Nominating and Corporate Governance Committee for their valuable suggestions that will not only benefit but also add more values to our management at our office, No. 2, Ploenchit Center Building, 6th Floor, Sukhumvit Road, Klongtoey District, Bangkok; or at the Office of Corporate Governance, email: GCG@TheErawan.com.
-All information is treated confidential and will be directly forwarded to the Board.
+We give the right to access information of all stakeholders and determine guidelines and practices for our executive officers and staff to encourage their fair and equal interactions with all stakeholders.
+We also allow stakeholders to directly contact the Board, the Audit Committee and the Nominating and Corporate Governance Committee for their valuable suggestions that will not only benefit but also add more values to our management at our office, No. 2, 6th Floor, Ploenchit Center Building, Sukhumvit Road, Klongtoei Sub-district, Klongtoei District, Bangkok 10110; or at the Office of Company Secretary and Good Corporate Governance Division, email: gcg@theerawan.com.
+All information is considered confidential and will be directly forwarded to the Board.

 The Erawan Group considers that it’s the responsibility of directors, executives and all employees to acknowledge and perform their duties diligently.
 It’s the duty of the Nominating and Corporate Governance Committee to have directors, executives and employees at all levels comply with the corporate governance best practices and the Business Code of Conduct.
 The secretary will help coordinating, following up with results and reporting the practices so that information can be disclosed to shareholders through both internal and external channels.